 DAY 8: BUKHARA - KHIVA

-Today we’ll take a long drive across the desert towards Khiva.
-En route we’ll cross once more the famous Amu-Darya River before arriving in Khiva’s UNESCO-protected old town.
-This evening there will be time to take a first wander around the quiet streets of this wonderfully preserved Silk Road city.
+Take a long drive across the desert towards Khiva.
+En route you will cross once more the famous Amu-Darya River before arriving in Khiva’s UNESCO-protected old town, where you can wander around the quiet streets of this wonderfully preserved Silk Road city.

 DAY 9: KHIVA

-There’ll be ample time to soak up the atmosphere of Khiva today.
-We’ll visit some of the most colourful and sumptuous sites, including the Kukhna Arc and the Mohammed Khan Madrassa.
-In addition, there’ll be the opportunity to climb up the Kalta Minor minaret, explore the Jama Majid mosque with its amazing wooden pillars and the Alloquli Khan Madrassa, bazaar and caravanserai.
+Soak up the atmosphere of Khiva and visit some of the most colourful and sumptuous sites, including the Kukhna Arc and the Mohammed Khan Madrassa.
+Climb up the Kalta Minor minaret, explore the Jama Majid mosque with its amazing wooden pillars and the Alloquli Khan Madrassa, bazaar and caravanserai.

 DAY 10: KHIVA - TASHKENT

-After a short drive to Urgench, we’ll take a morning flight to Tashkent, Uzbekistan’s vibrant capital which sat at the heart of the old Central Asian trading routes, gaining prominence under the Mongols and the Shabanids, before finally being absorbed by the expansionist policies of the Russian empire during the 19th century.
+After a short drive to Urgench, take a morning flight to Tashkent, Uzbekistan’s vibrant capital which sat at the heart of the old Central Asian trading routes, gaining prominence under the Mongols and the Shabanids, before finally being absorbed by the expansionist policies of the Russian empire during the 19th century.
 Flattened by a devastating earthquake in the mid 1960s, the city was reinvented by the Kremlin to represent the very epitome of the socialist ideal.
 Today a prestigious working madrasah overlooks the sprawling Chorsu bazaar and nearby is the modern complex of the Khast Imam Mosque, which contains the oldest known copy of the Koran dating from 655.
-Tashkent is a colourful mixture of history and culture which we shall have a taste of today, including visiting the Museum of Fine Art to give an insight of regional decorative styles.
+Tashkent is a colourful mixture of history and culture, including the Museum of Fine Art.

 DAY 11: TASHKENT - SAMARKAND

-Early this morning we take a train ride to probably the most famous of all Silk Road cities, Samarkand.
-We have the rest of the day in this amazing town, wandering through the gargantuan sights and visiting Guri Amir (Tamerlane’s tomb), Bibi Khanym mosque, Shah-i-Zindar – the street of the dead - and the town’s excellent bazaar.
-Of course we will also visit the Registan Square, one of Central Asia’s most iconic sights.
+Take a train ride to probably the most famous of all Silk Road cities, Samarkand.
+Discover this amazing town, wandering through the gargantuan sights and visiting Guri Amir (Tamerlane’s tomb), Bibi Khanym mosque, Shah-i-Zindar – the street of the dead - and the town’s excellent bazaar.
+Don't miss a visit to Registan Square, one of Central Asia’s most iconic sites.

 DAY 12: SAMARKAND

-Today there will be more time to explore some of Samarkand’s greatest sites including Ulug-Beg’s extraordinary observatory, built in 1437 whereby he calculated the length of a year to within 1 minute of what we now know it to be.
-The rest of the day will be free for personal exploration.
+Take the time to explore some of Samarkand’s greatest sites including Ulug-Beg’s extraordinary observatory, built in 1437 whereby he calculated the length of a year to within 1 minute of what we now know it to be.

 DAY 13: SAMARKAND - TERMEZ

-Heading south from Samarkand, we’ll drive on to Termez, a city whose ancient heart dates back to the 4th Century BC.
+Heading south from Samarkand, drive on to Termez, a city whose ancient heart dates back to the 4th Century BC.
 Built on the banks of the Amu-Darya River, the old city was located at the intersection of many Great Silk Road routes and has a long, rich history.
-There will be time this afternoon to visit the impressive Fayaz Tepa Buddhist Complex.
+Don't miss a visit to the impressive Fayaz Tepa Buddhist Complex.

 DAY 14: TERMEZ – DUSHANBE (TAJIKISTAN)